mtyrvainen/rpi-server/README.md

     * enter your hostname, username and password
 1. `sudo /usr/local/bin/noip2`
 1. to check the service is running properly: `sudo noip2 -S`

+##### Git Projects
+You'll need to clone this repository, the one for the [frontend of this project](https://github.com/mtyrvainen/rpi-front) and for streaming the camera feed, you'll need [JSMpeg](https://github.com/phoboslab/jsmpeg)